-South Central Power Company is a member-owned electric cooperative serving nearly 119,000 residential, commercial and industrial customers in 24 Ohio counties.
+South Central Power Company is a member-owned electric cooperative serving more than 120,000 residential, commercial and industrial customers in 24 Ohio counties.
 We maintain more than 12,000 miles of energized power lines that traverse 24 counties in Ohio.
 The Cooperative is a private enterprise owned and operated by the people it serves.
 The members elect an 11-member Board of Trustees that govern the co-op.
 The Board establishes policies, reviews co-op activities, and makes needed decisions.
 They hire a President and CEO who in turn hires a staff of employees to carry out the policies and operate and maintain the co-op’s lines and equipment.

 In 1998, South Central Power Company became a Touchstone Energy Cooperative allowing us to be identified as part of a nationwide alliance of independently owned and operated electric cooperatives under a single brand identity.
 As a Touchstone Energy Cooperative, South Central Power Company has recommitted itself to principles we’ve operated under for years: integrity, accountability, innovation and community spirit.

 Cooperatives of all types and sizes abide by seven unifying principles, which differentiate them from other types of companies.
 Those principles are: Voluntary & open membership, Democratic member control, Member economic participation, Autonomy and independence, Education, training and information, Cooperation among cooperatives, and Concern for community.

-Our cooperative exists to deliver safe, reliable electric service that adds value to the lives of our members by delivering safe and dependable service.
+Our cooperative exists to add value to the lives of our members by delivering safe and dependable service.

 - Integrity, professionalism, and accountability